gyroflow/gyroflow/README.md

 `Visual Studio Code` with `rust-analyzer` extension.

 For working with QML I recommend to use Qt Creator and load all QML files there, as it has auto-complete and syntax highlighting.
 The project also supports UI live reload, it's a super quick way of working with the UI.
-Just change `live_reload = true` in `main.rs` and it should work right away.
+Just change `live_reload = true` in `gyroflow.rs` and it should work right away.
 Now every time you change any QML file, the app should reload it immediately.

 ### Building on Windows
 1. Get latest stable Rust language from: https://rustup.rs/